Neptune: Atmosphere

 High-altitude clouds on Neptune have been observed casting shadows on the opaque cloud deck below.
 There are high-altitude cloud bands that wrap around the planet at constant latitudes.
 These circumferential bands have widths of 50–150 km and lie about 50–110 km above the cloud deck.
 These altitudes are in the layer where weather occurs, the troposphere.
 Weather does not occur in the higher stratosphere or thermosphere.
-In August 2023, the high-altitude clouds of Neptune vanished, prompting a study spanning thirty years of observations by the Hubble Space Telescope and ground-based telescopes.
+In August 2023, the high-altitude clouds of Neptune vanished, prompting reference to a study spanning thirty years of observations by the Hubble Space Telescope and ground-based telescopes.
 The study found that Neptune's high-altitude cloud activity is bound to Solar cycles, and not to the planet's seasons.

 Neptune's spectra suggest that its lower stratosphere is hazy due to condensation of products of ultraviolet photolysis of methane, such as ethane and ethyne.
 The stratosphere is home to trace amounts of carbon monoxide and hydrogen cyanide.
 The stratosphere of Neptune is warmer than that of Uranus due to the elevated concentration of hydrocarbons.

 For reasons that remain obscure, the planet's thermosphere is at an anomalously high temperature of about 750 K. The planet is too far from the Sun for this heat to be generated by ultraviolet radiation.
 One candidate for a heating mechanism is atmospheric interaction with ions in the planet's magnetic field.
 Other candidates are gravity waves from the interior that dissipate in the atmosphere.
+The first observation of H3+ in Neptune's ionosphere, co-located with the thermosphere, also lead to the first temperature measurement of Neptune's thermosphere since Voyager 2 of 450 K; thus, Neptune is experiencing an unexplained, extreme cooling trend of ~10 K per year.
+This cooling trend is also occurring in Uranus' upper atmosphere and is much better documented.
 The thermosphere contains traces of carbon dioxide and water, which may have been deposited from external sources such as meteorites and dust.

-Colour

-Neptune's atmosphere is faintly blue in the optical spectrum, only slightly more saturated than the blue of Uranus's atmosphere.
-Early renderings of the two planets greatly exaggerated Neptune's colour contrast "to better reveal the clouds, bands and winds", making it seem deep blue compared to Uranus's off-white.
-The two planets had been imaged with different systems, making it hard to directly compare the resulting composite images.
-This was revisited with the colour normalised over time, most comprehensively in late 2023.